maher14879/music_project/readme.md

-# Welcome to My Music Project
+# Welcome to My Music Project <3 UwU

 ## How to run
 To install the necessary requirements: